kingharrison/rules.rockdafloor/README.md

 * Power Move: No limitations
 * Freeze: Can have one point of contact
 * Acro: Acro up to one flip and two twists, in any combination

+## Crew Showcase Routines and Battles Overview

+Crew battles are one of the most exciting parts of breaking—where teamwork, creativity, and performance come together on the floor.
+It’s not just about individual skills—it’s about chemistry, timing, and the story your crew tells through movement.

+For the 2025–2026 season, each crew may have up to five dancers on the floor during their Showcase Routine.
+Crews will have up to 2½ minutes to perform a choreographed Showcase Routine to music provided by the crew.
+Judges will watch the full performance and score it based on execution, originality, synchronization, use of breaking elements, and overall impact.

+After all crews have performed and the scores are tabulated, the top-scoring teams will move into battle rounds to determine the winner.
+At minimum, the top 2 crews will advance.
+If participation allows, we will expand to top 4 or top 8 for bracket-style battles.

+Crew routines should be a showcase of unity, style, and stage presence—this is your moment to shine together.
+For this first season there is no level separation between crews.

+### Crew Showcase Routine Rules

+All routines must be 2:30 minutes or less.
+For every full 5 seconds over the 2:30 a crew is still performing, the final placement will be lowered by one.
+Timing of the routine will be measured from the first sound / noise / piece of music from the routine before performed.

+Showcase Routines may contain up to 5 people in the performance at one time.
+The same 5 dancers that start the routine must remain the same the entire routine (no substituting dancers in and out during the routine).
+Routines may use less than 5 dancers, but must have at least 3 to be a crew.

+If there are 3 or more crews performing Showcase Routines, only the top routines will be selected to move on to the Battle rounds.
+Performance and placement of their Showcase Routine will determine seeding for the battle round, but will not have any other carry over for battles.

+If there are only 2 crews performing Showcase Routines, the winner will get one point.
+As there are only two crews, they will both move on and battle.
+The winner of the crew battle will also receive one point.
+If the two crews split the points, there will be a 1v1 battle between each crews best dancer.
+The winner of this 1v1 will determine the crew winner.

+### Crew Battle Rules

+Each crew will have 3 total rounds to battle another crew.
+Judges will award, per judge, one point to either crew each round.
+The winner of the crew battle will have the most points.

+Each side will get up to 1 minute per round for their crew to perform.

+No assisted tumbling (example: toe pitch back tucks) are allowed.
+All other breaking safety rules are allowed.